It’s not always easy to clean.

 How is the sealant applied?

 First, the tooth surface is thoroughly cleaned.
 Next, the tooth is washed with water and dried.
-Then an acidic solution is placed on the fissured area of the tooth’s chewing surface and left briefly before being rinsed off.
+An acidic solution is then placed on the fissured area of the tooth’s chewing surface and left briefly before being rinsed off.
 This creates a rough surface to which the sealant can bond.
 Then the tooth is dried again.

-Once sealant material is carefully painted onto the enamel surface to cover the deep grooves or depressions, sealants are usually hardened by using a special blue light that hardens them.
+Once sealant material is carefully painted onto the enamel surface to cover the deep grooves or depressions, a special blue light is used to harden the sealants.

 How long does the sealant last?

 Sealants will often last for several years before they need to be reapplied.
 During your regular dental visit, your dentist will check the condition of the sealant and can reapply them as needed.